systemsnmr/ivtnmr/README.md

 <a name="data_analysis"></a>
 ### (D) Data analysis and model fitting (≈ 0.5 day)

+**Note:** Below protocol is for the fitting of the full ODE model.
+Often its more efficient to initially analyse only sub-parts of the network, e.g. RNA stability, RNA transcription, RNA-protein interactions.
+The scripts for this are provided in [ivtnmr/analysis](https://github.com/systemsnmr/ivtnmr/tree/master/analysis).

 Unless stated otherwise, most below procedures are done in Matlab (`*.m` files).
 #### 1. Generate data structure for ODE model fit.
 Run `analysis/ODE/v01/model_and_data/gen_ivtnmr.m` - this script will read 31P integrals from above 31P integration file, and 2DHN chemical shifts from cara repository, and then create the data structure used by the ODE model fitting procedure in `ODE/v01/model_and_data/data_for_fit` folder.
 It will also generate "ivtnmr" data object in `ODE/v01/model_and_data/data_ivtnmr_full/` - which contains main information about IVTNMR experiment in one Matlab structure (names, number of time-points, integrals, chemical shifts, etc).
 The code in `v01` folder is largely self-contained - so its convenient to just duplicate and rename it (e.g. `v02_test`) to keep track of different versions when you're making adjustments to data analysis / model structure / etc.